ptMcGit/emacs_fast_file/README.md

 ## What does it do?

-Uses completion to list a set of relevant files depending on the flag provided e.g. `-c` for cheat sheets.
+Uses completion to list a set of relevant files depending on the flag provided e.g. `-h` for files in the home directory.
+The `f` option will list files located in your home folder in the directory `fast_file`.

-Opens a file with emacserver, and alternatively emacs if no server is available.
+Once fast file is invoked it opens selected file with emacserver, and alternatively emacs if no server is available.

 ## How to use it

 Source the main file into the environment:

-    source fast_file_completion
+    source emacs_fast_file

-Open a cheat sheet:

-    fastfile -c ruby_cheat_sheet.rb
+List files to open in your home directory:

+    emacs_fast_file -h <tab>